Sequential Adaptive Design for Jump Regression Estimation: Introduction

-The second application is to optimize the design of experiments for effectively exploring a phase diagram in chemistry.
+The second application is to optimize the design of experiments for effectively exploring a chemical phase diagram in chemistry.
 A phase diagram is a map that relates different experimental conditions to physical states of materials.
-The physical state suddenly jumps from one state to another around the experimental conditions where phase transitions occur, as illustrated in Figure \ref{fig:example}-(b).
-For achieving a phase diagram, a large number of experiments need to be performed to probe possible physical states at different design points in a high dimensional space of the experiment conditions.
+The physical state suddenly jumps from one state to another around the experimental conditions where phase transitions occur, as illustrated in Fig. \ref{fig:example}-(b).
+Typically the elucidation of a phase diagram requires a large number of experiments to be performed to probe possible physical states that may exist in the experimental phase-space.
 Optimizing the design of experiments is thus essential for an effective probing process.
+In particular, we are interested in carbon nanotube growth experiments to study the chemical conditions required for good nanotube growth.
+The chemical conditions include the reaction temperature and a relative ratio of two chemical ingredients, a reducing agent and an oxidant.
+The total nanotube growth changes abruptly around the boundary condition in the relative ratio for a given temperature.
+Therefore, the total nanotube growth is a discontinuous function of the relative ratio and temperature.